ivan-loh/pixel-player/README.md

 - Ensure your system isn't under heavy load

 **"Audio out of sync"**
+- The player now features enhanced audio/video synchronization that handles most sync issues automatically
-- This can happen with variable framerate videos
-- Try converting the video to constant framerate first
+- For persistent issues with variable framerate videos, try converting to constant framerate first

 **"FFmpeg not found"**
 - Install FFmpeg:
   - macOS: `brew install ffmpeg`
   - Ubuntu/Debian: `sudo apt install ffmpeg`
   - Windows: Download from ffmpeg.org
+- Note: If audio extraction fails, the video will play without sound

+**"ImportError for scikit-learn"**
+- Run `pip install -r requirements.txt` to install all dependencies
+- The player will automatically fall back to fixed palette mode if scikit-learn is unavailable

 **"Download fails"**
 - Check your internet connection